Collar & Harness Recommendations

 Head Collars

 If you have a very strong dog and you are struggling physically, a head collar takes all the strength out of your dog by turning their head when they pull, in the same way a horse's harness pulls.
-Dogs can fidn them unpleasant, so initially short practice sessions and lots of treats are recommended, otherwise you end up with a dog constantly trying to roll or rub the harness off their face, or having a sulk.
+Dogs can find them unpleasant, so initially short practice sessions and lots of treats are recommended, otherwise you end up with a dog constantly trying to roll or rub the harness off their face, or having a sulk.

 Gentle leader